-More recently, research has been focused on improving these filtering methods by leveraging side-information $\mathbf{x}_i \in \mathcal{X}$ that complements each p-value $p_i$ or score $W_i$ to better discriminate between the true and false null hypotheses.
-These methods utilize a variety of strategies but ultimately operate with the same goal in mind: the side-information is used to weight or rescore the hypotheses according to how confident we believe each hypothesis is a false null.
-Indeed, there are several such tools that augment p-values with side-information~\cite{ignatiadis2016data,lei:star,lei:adapt,li:multiple,zhang2019fast,leung:zap}.
-When it comes to using side-information in the competition framework, we are aware of only one method with proper error-rate control along with a precise implementation, namely the recently published Adaptive Knockoffs~\cite{ren:knockoffs} (AdaPT~\cite{lei:adapt} offers a meta-procedure, but without a precise implementation).
+Recently, researchers have focused on developing methods that leverage side information $\mathbf{x}_i \in \mathcal{X}$, which complements each p-value, or score, to better discriminate between true and false null hypotheses.
+These methods utilize a variety of strategies but ultimately operate with the same goal in mind: the side information is used to weight or rescore the hypotheses according to how confidently we believe that each hypothesis is a false null.

-In this paper, we offer a novel approach for multiple testing with side-information.
-The idea is to randomly split a suspected subsets of the true nulls into two sets: one set is used for training a semi-supervised learning model to discriminate the true and false null hypotheses, while the second is reserved for estimating the number of false discoveries.
-Accordingly, we refer to our new approach as \textbf{RESET}---REScoring via Estimating and Training.
+In this paper, we offer a novel approach for multiple testing with side information.
+The idea is to randomly split a set of suspected true nulls into two sets, where one set is used for training a semi-supervised learning model to discriminate between the true and false null hypotheses, and the other for estimating the number of false discoveries.
+Accordingly, we refer to our new approach as \textit{RESET}---REScoring via Estimating and Training.
 Our method flexibly incorporates any semi-supervised approach to help distinguish between true and false null hypotheses.
-Moreover, it works the same in the competition and p-value context and allows the user to choose between the choice of FDR or FDP control.
+Moreover, it is applicable to both competition- and p-value-based multiple testing scenarios, and controls either the FDR or the FDX, as pre-specified in advance.
 We evaluate RESET in a range of simulations and real data applications to verify that it is a competitive alternative to existing methods in terms of statistical power and speed.